 The opportunity to meet and befriend other would-be botanists, wine-tasters, lace-makers, French speakers or belly-dancers.

 Many groups evolve a strong social side, with trips and get-togethers outside the regular classes.
-It is clearly a good way to meet people who are on the same wavelength.
+It is a good way to meet people who have the same interests.

-What you won’t get out of U3A is a certificate or documented proof that you have achieved a particular level of excellence because that is not what U3A is about.
+What you won’t get out of U3A is a certificate or documented proof that you have achieved a particular level of excellence because that’s not what U3A is about.

 One of the reasons U3A has grown so hugely is that it is much cheaper than most adult education courses.